mono/website/docs/gui/wpf.md

 Alternatives
 ============

+Currently [AvaloniaUI](https://avaloniaui.net/) is an initiative that is focused to mirror the WPF project but is multi-platform and a dialect.

 Silverlight implement a subset of the WPF APIs and is available on Windows, macOS and through our own open source effort [Moonlight](/docs/web/moonlight/) it is available on Linux and other Unix systems.

 Silverlight does not have all the capabilities of WPF, but both technologies are converging API-wise.